quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

 * Roles for users of the Quilt Catalog's Bucket tab must have **full ListBucket permissions**, whether or not they are allowed to access all folders and objects.
-Catalog users who click on a prefix or object that they are not permitted to access will see _Access Denied_.
+Catalog users who click on a prefix or object that they are not permitted to access will see an _Access Denied_ message.
-  * Alternatively, you can [hide the Bucket tab completely](../catalog/Admin.md#show-and-hide-features-in-the-quilt-catalog) and leave users to the Package tab.
+  * Alternatively, you can [hide the Bucket tab completely](../catalog/Admin.md#show-and-hide-features-in-the-quilt-catalog) and leave users access to the Package tab.

   > IAM is not designed as a filter for browsing S3.
-  ListBucket will return a 403 for the root of bucket if users do not have full permissions (currently incompatible with the Quilt Catalog)
+  ListBucket will return a 403 error for the root of bucket if users do not have full permissions (currently incompatible with the Quilt Catalog)

 * Similar to prefixes (above), Quilt Packages that reference prefixes that users cannot access via IAM will reveal package-relative file names and object-level _Quilt_ metadata, but will not reveal S3 object metadata and will not reveal object contents.
-Clicking on a package entry in the Catalog that has a physical key that the user is not allowed to access will display _Access Denied_.
+Clicking on a package entry in the Catalog that has a physical key that the user is not allowed to access will display an _Access Denied_ message.

 * Prefix-aware search performs a head request on every object result; this may slow search performance in the Catalog